daviduhden/i2pd-browser/README.md

 Disclaimer
 -----
-To use this browser you need to have previously [installed](https://i2pd.readthedocs.io/en/latest/user-guide/install/#linux) and [started/enabled] I2Pd on your Linux system.
+To use this browser you need to have previously [installed](https://i2pd.readthedocs.io/en/latest/user-guide/install/#linux) I2Pd on your Linux system.